 If everything has a process, then creativity has a process.

-If you remove one element in the equation, everything falls apart.The divergent thinking is one important aspect, and we could think that it is creativity by itself, when it's not.
-The collaboration gives you endless possibilities, and the problem also.
-The crucial part is to accept the infinity of solution without filter.
+If you remove one element in the equation, everything falls apart.
+Divergent thinking is an important aspect in itself, and we could define it as creativity, however, in reality, it is not.
+The collaboration between the multiple elements gives you endless possibilities.
+The part you mustn't forget is to accept the in finance of solutions without hesitation.
 With your brainstorming partner you should share every single thought you have.
 That's why you should work with someone you trust.
 To remove this filter and be as creative as possible.

 The list of opposites.

-So now, let's practice!
+Now, let's practice!

 Can we all be creative?

-We all have access to our brain, memory, knowledge, references and culture.
-The mix of all our backgrounds and experiences is an actual gold mine for new ideas.
-Being creative is not the ultimate goal, but being free is.
-Free of thinking differently, expressing our opinion.
-Free to be open to new possibilities and let the opportunities come to us is also a sign of creativity, in a way.
+We think that being creative means being a talented designer or smart strategist, a free brain without limitations, etc. But instead, it’s almost like being a mathematician with a strong logic, stuck to the ground with their eyes wide open.
+We all have exclusive access to our brain, memory, knowledge, references and culture.
+The mix of all our backgrounds and experiences makes for a gold mine of new ideas.
+Being creative is not the ultimate goal.
+Being free is.
+Free to think differently and express our opinion.
+Free to remain open to new possibilities and allow the opportunities to come to us.